PranavBhandari97/Python/Basketball Analysis/README.md

 ## Details:

-### The dataset includes data for the 10 highest earning NBA players in 2015-16 season.
-It includes their stats for the previous 10 years.
+### The dataset includes data for the ten highest-earning NBA players in the 2015-16 season.
+It includes their stats for the previous ten seasons.
-### The goal was to analyse this data and discover as many insights as possible using visualizations.
+### The goal was to analyze this data and discover as many insights as possible using visualizations.

 ###### Data vectors source: www.superdatascience.com